You’re out of free articles for this month

 The Coalition previously pledged to make the instant asset write-off measure permanent, with a higher cap of $30,000.

-Ord said the measure was important enough and needed bipartisan support, that the parties should stop using it as political leverage or “election sweeteners.”
+Ord said the measure needed bipartisan support so that the parties would stop using it as political leverage or “election sweeteners.”

-CA ANZ echoed this sentiment, stating that despite it being a needed extension and providing relief for at least another year, it did “not go far enough.”
+CA ANZ echoed this sentiment and said, despite it being a needed extension and providing relief for at least another year, it did “not go far enough.”

 As part of its seven policy asks, the accounting body pushed for the instant asset write-off to be made permanent ahead of the upcoming election on 3 May.

-Susan Franks, CA ANZ tax, superannuation and financial services leader, said this welcome extension would reduce red tape and increase cash-flow certainty.
+Susan Franks, tax, superannuation and financial services leader at CA ANZ, said this welcome extension would reduce red tape and increase cash flow certainty.

 “Since 2015, the instant asset write-off initiative used by small businesses to claim a deduction for the cost of an asset has been clouded with uncertainty.
 It has been extended by governments in power at the time, again and again, often right before it’s due to expire,” she said.